nadrino/kotor-walkthrough/kotor/walkthrough/040_Tatooine.md

 		- I'm just glad I acquired you myself.
 		- Are you sure this actuator can't be fixed?
 		- Did you recover any other memories?
+    - Equip the PC with:
+        - Bothan Sensory Visor: immunity against critical hits
+        - Light Battle Armor
-- Go out with Bastila and **Canderous**
+- Go out with Bastila and **HK-47**
-- Level up Canderous (11)
+- Level up HK (11)
-- Equip the PC with Bothan Sensory Visor: immunity against critical hits
-- Travel Back if you did banther Carth with Bastila on Tatooine
+- Travel Back
 - Otherwise by foot: banter Cancerous with Bastila
 	- **Okay, let's not get into this.**
 **SAVE**